tmquang6805/CdnLight/README.md

 ------------

 ZF2 CdnLight module provide view helpers to manage custom CDN for ZF2 application.
-Just configure your module :
+Just configure your module in cdnlight.local.php which will be moved in "/config/autoload" :

 ```php
 return array(